heidibaum/heidibaum.github.io/get_involved.md

 ***

 <h2 id="proposal">New Projects</h2>
-If you are interested in leading a new **ManyBabies** project (either a main project or a spin-off that would involve data collection across multiple labs), please fill the [project proposal form](https://docs.google.com/document/d/1kbnK2us2Svfcf7X4TAI5YUw3_duUNAQoYINTuuWr1Jw/edit) and/or contact the **MB** [Governing Board](mailto:manybabies-gb@mailman.stanford.edu).
+If you are interested in leading a new **ManyBabies** project (either a main project or a spin-off that would involve data collection across multiple labs), please fill out our [project Proposal Form](https://docs.google.com/document/d/1kbnK2us2Svfcf7X4TAI5YUw3_duUNAQoYINTuuWr1Jw/edit) and/or contact the [**MB Governing Board**](mailto:manybabies-gb@mailman.stanford.edu).

 <br>